 OSEA strongly recommends Oanda Currency Converter to find accurate rates

-Compare the commision rates of these exchange methods to calculate actual amounts:
+Compare typical commision rates of these exchange methods:

 ⇒ Cash Money Exchange in airports, US Banks, Hotel reception, stores 7-8%

 ⇒ Casa de Cambio for cash exchange on street in Mexico 5%

 and $10 transfer fee

 ⇒ Xoom.com 3% and US$ 5 transfer fee